 A generation ago many of us just took a couple of years of science and foreign language.
 Increasingly the expectation is that strong students will have four years of all core academics – English, math, science, social science, and foreign language.
 More students are taking calculus in high school.
 Make sure you are checking on requirements early during your student’s high school career.
 Participation in programs such as Advanced Placement (AP) or dual enrollment courses in which students take college courses during high school are a typical expectation for selective college admissions.

 Acceptance rates at highly selective colleges are much lower than they were in the past.
+Applications are way up, in same cases double what they were five years ago.
 What it took to get into an Ivy League college thirty years ago is quite different than what it takes today.
-Here are examples of acceptance rates during the 2020 admissions season at some of the nation’s most selective colleges:
+Here are examples of acceptance rates during the 2022 admissions season at some of the nation’s most selective colleges:

 As these statistics demonstrate many highly selective colleges have admissions rates below 10%.
 What makes this more striking is that many of the students who are rejected are highly capable students with excellent grades and test scores.
 The rejected applicants likely could be successful at the colleges that denied them admissions, it is just a matter of space.

 It is very common now for students to apply to 8 to 10 schools.
 There are many factors fueling the rise in the average number of applications.
 The Common has made it somewhat easier for students to apply to more schools, which has in turn driven acceptance rates down.
 Many students also apply to more colleges because financial aid and scholarships are unknown and they wish to improve their odds of a good financial package.
 In this climate, it is essential to make sure your student is building a college list that is balanced allowing good odds of both admissions and scholarships.